szajc/mern-shop/README-SETUP.md

 check in map frontend/src/store/reducer.js if initialState.production is set to localhost!
 2. Create mongo Atlas account
     https://www.mongodb.com/cloud/atlas
-3. Create a project
+3. Create a project in mongoDB
-4. Create a cluster
+4. Create a cluster in mongoDB
 5. Click on the connect button from the cluster dashboard and follow the steps for creating a mongo user for the cluster and whitelisting IP addresses.
-To whitelist all IP addresses (helpful for when pushing to heroku), add 0.0.0.0 to the whitelist. or atleast list your own IP for local deployment. u then get a string for mongoDB replace ADMIN:PASS with your credentials wich u will put in .env file
+To whitelist all IP addresses (helpful for when pushing to heroku), add 0.0.0.0 to the whitelist, or atleast list your own IP for local deployment.

+    U then get a string for your .env file to connect to mongoDB.
+Replace ADMIN:PASS with your credentials wich u will put in .env file.
     ```
     MONGODB_CONNECTION_STRING=mongodb+srv://<USER>:<PASSWORD>@<YOUR-CLUSTER>?retryWrites=true&w=majority
     JWT_SECRET=<your secret key>